 This is the first of our “Ask Linda” blog series.
 Here you’ll see specialized questions from dedicated Facial-Flex users followed by answers from Facial-Flex CEO Linda Hellings.

 Our first question came from a body-mind therapist, named Jacqui.
-She wanted to know more about the wrinkles forming just above her upper lip.
+She wanted to know more about the forming of upper lip wrinkles.

 “I have been using the Facial-Flex for many years (at least 20), though I admit not as consistently as I probably should.
 I’m 72 years old and I do believe it has helped tone many of my facial muscles.
 But in the past year, I’m finding wrinkles above my upper lip.
 I have never smoked, which is often suggested as the cause for this.
 I’m wondering if this product addresses these muscles at all and if I should be adjusting how I use the Facial-Flex in any way.
 I’d appreciate any thoughts on this.”